LauraRozier/LauraEditor/README.md

 ![image](https://user-images.githubusercontent.com/12035362/234895054-7e441be4-e798-4f02-9a03-0d4f385a727a.png)

+### Auto Save

+A configurable autosaver, defaults to enabled and triggers every 5 minutes.

 ## Help / Feature Requests

 Either create a ticket here, or message LauraRozier#9999 on Discord, please provide your experienced issue and where possible the steps to recreate the issue.